Supercapacitor Working, Applications, Advantages, Disadvantages, and Future

 A brief description of each part of the Supercapacitor:

-(3) Separator: The separator is used to provide insulation or separate the electrodes to prevent the short-circuit.
-The separator mainly made up with Kapton material.
+(3) Separator: The separator is used to provide insulation or separate the electrodes to prevent the short circuit.
+The separator is mainly made up of Kapton material.
 The separator is very thin like paper.
-The separator provides insulation between the electrodes but it allows to the flowing of charge carrier through it.
+The separator provides insulation between the electrodes but it allows to the flowing of charge carriers through it.

 (4) Electrolyte Solution: Mainly the Acetonitrile or propylene carbonate as solvents are used as electrolytic in the supercapacitor.
 The electrolyte solution consists the charge carriers like positive cations and negative anions.